 The CIQMO acts as the entry point for companies of its regions wishing to do business on international markets.
 Specifically, CIQMO works to:

-There are sixteen ORPEX (regional export promotion agency) in Quebec.
+There are seventeen ORPEX (regional export promotion agency) in Quebec.
 These non-profitable organizations were created to fulfill a demand from enterprises that wanted structured assistance in their commercial breakthroughs on international markets.
 All companies in Quebec can benefit from this export expertise since there currently is one Club Export in each region.

 As such, in 1999, the Suroît Club Export opened, mainly due to financial assistance from the Economic Development Canada, and the three regional CLDs Beauharnois-Salaberry, Haut-Saint-Laurent and Vaudreuil-Soulanges.
 This new organization had set as its primary objective to assist the entrepreneurs from all three regions with their attempt to export to external markets, primarily the American market.